thegrimbee/horus/README.md

 **Github link:** https://github.com/thegrimbee/horus/
 <br/>
-# WARNING: AFTER YOU DOWNLOADED THE APP DO NOT RUN "SCAN ALL" BUTTON
+# KNOWN ERRORS
-We are currently having issues making the scan all button work.
+1. Scan All Button (DO NOT PRESS IT), We are currently having issues making the scan all button work.
 Some issues we encountered is limiting RAM usage, currently it has no limit, meaning it can use up to multiple GBs of RAM.
 We also experience unprecedented errors which we suspect is due to asyncrhonous issues.
+2. Online Scanning, sometimes the operation takes too long, giving an error

 # Installation Guide
 1. Install Python.
 Our app has python scripts that require you to have Python 3.
 If you don't already have python 3, install python here: https://www.python.org/downloads/